microsoft/mccf-vscode-extension/README.md

 - ### SUBMIT A PROPOSAL
 1. To submit a proposal you would need to provide four parameters which are the network URL, signing key, certificate key, and the proposal file.
 Choose the correct file format as the signing and certificate keys are **PEM** files while proposals are **JSON** files.
 ![Alt text](images/image_parameters.png)

+2. Here, the newwork URL refers to the URL of the CCF app currently running.
+If you are following this README, it would be the URL created in the second step [start network](#start-network-in-a-development-container) when starting a network in a development container or a docket container (the default value for this is https://127.0.0.1:8000).

+3. The certificate and key used here must be those of a member that is already registered in the node to pass validation.
+Before adding any member initially, we must use the cert and key information of the starting node's member.
+The relevant data for the starting node member is set by default in `~/workspace/sandbox_common` (or the path shown in console `Keys and certificates have been copied to the common folder` when starting the network in the second step: [start network](#start-network-in-a-development-container)).
+For example, in Node [0], you can use `member0_cert.pem` and `member0_privk.pem` for the initial vote.

-2. Once provided a new proposal can be submitted.
+4. Once provided a new proposal can be submitted.
 Additional members can vote on the proposal using a proposal ID.
 ![Alt text](images/image_sp.png)

 - ### VOTE ON A PROPOSAL